Models, Methods, and Artifacts Useful in Project Management

 • Cumulative flow diagram

-• Stakeholder engagement assessment matrix
+• Stakeholder engagement matrix

 • Story map